ayush-saha-56/bot9-frontend-assignment/README.md

 Code the frontend for the following analytics UI.

 Figma: https://www.figma.com/design/12eVe9Zeh948sZbynbQsRj/Analytics-Screen?node-id=0-1&t=28NkAsczNDghNf9B-1

-Samle JSON (You do not need to connect to a backend):
+Sample JSON (You do not need to connect to a backend):
 ```
 {
     "common": {